steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 (sequential least squares programming) [[48]](#48) are quasi-Newton methods which generate and work with approximations of the gradient and Hessian (higher dimensional analog of the second derivative) to guide where the solver checks next.
-They differ in that L-BFGS-B allows only simple bound constraints like $$a \leq x_i \leq b$$ while slsqp allows for more complicated linear and nonlinear equality and inequality constraints.
+They differ in that L-BFGS-B, while faster and more memory efficient, allows only simple bound constraints like $$a \leq x_i \leq b$$ while slsqp allows for more complicated linear and nonlinear equality and inequality constraints.

 #### __minpack__: <small>nonlinear equations and least squares minimization</small>